 The term loan facility requires repayment over five years with nineteen quarterly principal payments beginning in the three months ending March 31, 2015.
-Each of the first four quarterly principal payments is \$1.9 million, each of the following quarterly principal payments is \$3.8 million, with the final principal payment of \$90.0 million due on September 30, 2019.
+Each of the first four quarterly principal payments were \$1.9 million, each of the following quarterly principal payments are \$3.8 million, with the final principal payment of \$90.0 million due on September 30, 2019.
 The revolving credit facility requires payment in full at the end of five years on September 30, 2019.
 Interest on the term loan facility and revolving credit facility is payable quarterly.

-Under the Credit Agreement, there are various restrictive covenants, including three financial covenants which limit the consolidated total leverage ratio, or leverage ratio, the consolidated interest coverage ratio, or interest coverage ratio, and places a restriction on the amount of capital expenditures that may be made in any fiscal year.
+Under the Credit Agreement, there are various restrictive covenants, including three financial covenants which limit the consolidated total leverage ratio, or leverage ratio, the consolidated interest coverage ratio, or interest coverage ratio, and a restriction which places a limit on the amount of capital expenditures that may be made in any fiscal year.
 The leverage ratio is the ratio of debt as of the measurement date to earnings before interest, taxes, depreciation and amortization, or EBITDA, for the four consecutive quarters ending with the quarter of measurement.
 The leverage ratio must not exceed 2.50 to 1.0 during the first two years of the agreement, and 2.0 to 1.0 during the last three years of the agreement.
-The interest coverage ratio is EBITDA to interest expense for the four consecutive quarters ending with the quarter of measurement not be less than 3.50 to 1.0 during the term of the agreement.
-As of September 30, 2015, we were in compliance with the restrictive covenants.
+The interest coverage ratio is EBITDA to interest expense for the four consecutive quarter of measurement.
+The interest coverage ratio is EBITDA to 1.0 during the term of the agreement.
+As of March 31, 2016, we were in compliance with the restrictive covenants.